Jaggwagg/frozen-apocalypse/README.md

 Frozen Apocalypse is compatible with Sinytra Connector (Minecraft 1.20.1).
 For instructions, click [here](https://github.com/Sinytra/Connector).

 ## Premise
-Have you ever wanted to freeze your Minecraft world, turning it into a frozen wasteland.
+Have you ever wanted to freeze your Minecraft world, turning it into a frozen wasteland?
 Is Minecraft too easy for you or do you just want a reason to make an awesome underground base?
 If so, this mod is for you!

 Each day, your world will quickly turn into a frozen, apocalyptic wasteland as the sun moves further away!